A Weekend of Entertainment, participation and exhibits

 Along the banks of the historic Suwannee River in White Springs, Florida, folk artists have gathered to celebrate Florida’s land, people and diverse cultural heritage.
 Since its humble beginning in 1953, the Florida Folk Festival has not only grown to become Florida’s most prestigious affair, but also named “Florida’s Best Cultural Event.”
 The festival has recently been recognized by the Southeast Tourism Society as a “Top 20 Event” in the southeastern United States.

 Get ready for a fun and entertaining weekend for the entire family!
 Many of the festival’s feature performers will be performing or teaching workshops throughout the weekend along with our special guest artists.
-You can even dance with Papaloko & Loray Mistik Saturday evening on the Heritage and Dance Stage; and don’t miss the Techno Contra dances with Eye of the Monkey on Friday and Saturday Evenings.
+You can even dance with Papaloko & Loray Mistik Saturday evening on the Heritage and Dance Stage; and don’t miss the Techno Contra dances on Friday and Saturday Evenings.

 Check out our full schedule of events for specific times and stages after March 1.